Connect with us

 We have a number of clinical trials that are yet to start recruiting.
 Check back soon for updates.

-This trial is being conducted by the Lambert Initiative for Cannabinoid Therapeutics, University of Sydney.
+This project is a collaboration between the Lambert Initiative for Cannabinoid Therapeutics at the University of Sydney and Epilepsy Action Australia.